dvorakjt/modeled-forms-react/README.md

 	- `submissionError`

 ## Contributing
-If you wish to contribute to this project, please feel free to send me an [email](mailto:dvorakjt@gmail.com) to discuss what you'd like to work on.
+If you wish to contribute to this project, please feel free to send me an [email](mailto:dvorakjt@gmail.com) to discuss a potential collaboration.
 There are many features I'd still like to implement, and probably a lot of refinements that can be made, so going forward, some help would be appreciated! 🙏

 ## Issues